fish-shell/fish-shell/doc_src/cmds/set.rst

 - ``-e`` or ``--erase`` causes the specified shell variables to be erased

 - ``-q`` or ``--query`` test if the specified variable names are defined.
-Does not output anything, but the builtins exit status is the number of variables specified that were not defined, or 255 if more than 255 variables are not defined.
+Does not output anything, but the builtins exit status is the number of variables specified that were not defined, up to a maximum of 255.
+If no variable was given, it also returns 255.

 - ``-n`` or ``--names``: List only the names of all defined variables, not their value.
 The names are guaranteed to be sorted.